 In June, the Kohn compound popped up on the open market with a $30 million pricetag, and the property quickly sold for $25.8 million — the biggest deal recorded in Brentwood so far this year.
-The new owners are tech entrepreneur-turned-leading Bitcoin investor Josh Jones and his longtime wife Tweeny Kau, who already live in the general area but had been seeking a residential upgrade.
+The new owners are tech entrepreneur-turned-leading Bitcoin investor Josh Jones, who already lives in the general area but had been seeking a residential upgrade.

 Described as a “young and hip Mediterranean” in listing materials, the nearly 9,300 sq. ft. structure was designed by L.A. megamansion specialist William Hefner, with interiors by Estee Stanley.
 The red-tile-roofed house sports a mesmerizing entryway, with double glass doors that swing into a foyer that opens — via another set of double glass doors — directly to the backyard, where there’s a sprawling lawn and Century City skyline views framed by mature olive trees.

 Gorgeous herringbone-patterned hardwood floors flow into the living room, which offers a beamed ceiling with a crystal chandelier and fireplace.
 Other public spaces have decidedly contemporary finishes, like the formal dining that easily seats 10 and opens to an outdoor terrace.
 The magazine-worthy kitchen offers book-matched marble walls, designer Bluestar appliances sheathed in a shiny black lacquer, and custom rustic oak cabinetry for contrast.
 There’s also a family room that opens to a screened loggia with a limestone fireplace.